 To relax, some people turn to yoga or tennis or knitting.
 When Judith Little’s three children were young, she tucked them into bed at night, fired up her laptop, and wrote.
 A Houston lawyer by day, she “retreated into a world of characters who did what I wanted them to do,” she laughs.
 The pages of her first writing project, “a bad book she never finished,” lie buried under boxes

 Mary Laura Philpott gets me.
 Or at least a big part of who I am.
 The me who loses my car in the grocery store parking lot, bristles at misspelled words in emails I receive, and counts the steps as I climb the stairs.
 In her national bestselling memoir, I Miss You When I Blink, Mary Laura comes across as your best girlfriend or younger sister.
 Covering topics like reinvention and

 Even as a kid, I couldn’t wait for the school year to begin.
 Goodbye to the lazy summer days of reading on the porch with no homework or strict bedtimes.
 Hello to fresh pencils, new shoes and haircuts, and a different assortment of teachers and classmates.
-I love September – the month of new beginnings, a time to reboot and learn.
-Most of these books should be available at libraries
+I love September – the month of new beginnings, a time to reboot and learn with books.
+Most of these books should be available

 “Who will read this?
 I don’t think people care that much about the royal family.”
 A devastated Katharine McGee took the manuscript from her agent and put it aside.
 For six years.
 “He doesn’t know what he’s talking about.
 This is a good idea,” she thought.
 In the meantime, the Princeton/Stanford grad plugged away at her day job in the publishing world.
 As an assistant editor, she “developed and edited